-The Master of Arts in Transpersonal Psychology (MATP) degree program offers an opportunity for students to study the theories and practices of transpersonal psychology and prepare to apply this knowledge to a range of professional and community settings.
-Students pursue a professional Concentration in Transformative Life Coaching, Creativity, and Innovation, or Spiritual Psychology, and may also complete a secondary Concentration in Transpersonal Ecopsychology.
+The Master of Arts in Transpersonal Psychology (MATP) degree program offers an opportunity for students to study the theories and practices of transpersonal psychology.
+The program prepares students to apply this knowledge to a range of professional and community settings.
+Students pursue a Concentration of their choice in Leadership and Transformative Life Coaching, Creativity and Innovation, or Spiritual Psychology.
+By the beginning of the second year, students choose at least one concentration for their focus.
+A dual Concentration combines any two of the three offered options with additional units and time for completion.
+Other electives offered may be taken towards an optional certification in either Dream Studies or Ecopsychology.